 Useful content is what gives your newsletter wings.
-It’s what inspires people to subscribe, share and make purchasing decisions.
+It’s what inspires people to subscribe, stay subscribed, share and make purchasing decisions.

 So, before you hit send on a newsletter, make sure it’s packed with valuable, useful information.
 Offer answers to your reader’s problems.
 Share useful tips.
 Point your readers to useful resources.

 The more value you pack into each newsletter, the more your readers will value it… and the more they will value you.
 Think about that for a moment.